vikasjayaram/docker-openldap-scripts/README.md

 - Once the command is run and successfully executed LDAP User and Password will be printed in the console.
 - Goto `https://localhost:6443` to login into the LDAP administration dashboard.
 - Run `./add-ldap-users.sh` to create the users from the `ldap-users` directory.
+- Run `./stop-docker-containers.sh` to stop the running LDAP containers.
+- Run `./start-docker-containers.sh` to start the LDAP containers.

 ### How to create LDAP users.